rtretter/smart-paste/readme.md

 1. Open Settings > General > Login Items
 2. Click the "+" button
 3. Select the created app (smart-paste)

+To be able to automatically send keystrokes the application has to be added to the whitelist.
+When using the autostart method you aditionally have to add the automator to the accessibility-whitelist.
+1. Open Settings > Privacy & Security > Accessibility
+2. Add "smart-paste" and "Automator"

 ## Windows Autostart (Optional)
 To add the app to autostart for windows it should be possible to simply add the application to the startup folder.